ProfPAThomas/py-galaxies/docs/jb_pygal/developers/galaxy_formation_model.rst

 New model
 :::::::::

-Our new model [not yet implemented!] is similar in spirit to Hen15 but with the following changes:
+Our new model is **not yet implemented** and its premises will need testing against ability to reproduce the observations.
+It is similar in spirit to Hen15 but with the following changes:

 * :math:`\Delta M_\mathrm{heat}` is taken as directly proportional to :math:`\Delta M_*`: